linste-zh/viinvara/ReadME.md

 ### Download as CSV or JPEG

-Data can be saved anywhere on your device as a CSV (Timestamp and Rating).
+Data can be saved anywhere on your device as a CSV (Interval, Timestamp, and Rating).
 The currently visible graph can also be downlodaded as a JPEG.
 In order to download both version of the graph, click the button once with each view active.
 The default name has format is "Year_Month_Date_ParticipantName_Variable".

 ---